 “How do we get this done?
 What percentage do we think should go where?
 What type of board structure can we do legally?”

-He noted it’s difficult to estimate projections and therefore suggested they dedicate the first $2.5 million to the schools before figuring out other allocations.
+He noted it’s difficult to estimate projections.
+Therefore he suggested they dedicate the first $2.5 million to the schools before figuring out other allocations.

-Rivera said that if $2.5 million goes to schools, there’s likely going to be little money for other programs, while Ridley liked the idea of percentages assigned to the funds.
+Rivera said that if $2.5 million goes to schools, there will likely be little money for other programs, while Ridley liked the idea of percentages assigned to the funds.

-Furthermore, Watterman said the majority of the money should go to social justice.
+Furthermore, Watterman said most of the money should go to social justice.

 She noted people with criminal records have difficulty finding employment.

-Prinz-Arey noted they don’t know how many of the businesses will succeed or fail, making estimations difficult.
+Prinz-Arey noted they don’t know how many businesses will succeed or fail, making estimations difficult.